Thomas de Barry

 Thomas de Barry (fl.
 1560), was canon of Glasgow, and chief magistrate of Bothwell.

 He wrote a poem on the Battle of Otterburn, the greater part of which is quoted in the eighteenth century editions of Fordun's ‘Scotichronicon.’
-According to Dempster he flourished in 1560, and in all likelihood he is identical with the Thomas de Barry, presbyter, whose name appears as notary in a document preserved in the 'Registrum Episcopatus Glasguensis' in 1503.
+Dempster suggests that he likely thrived in 1560 and may be the same individual as the Thomas de Barry, a presbyter and notary, whose name appears in the 'Registrum Episcopalis Glasguensis' from 1503.